all-in-one-of/SOPGI/README.md

 the final solution and light irradiance.
 #### This can heavily impact the final quality.

-`SOPGI calculate RECURSIONS on a per point basis and so those are not affected by the point clouds sampling mechanism.`
+`SOPGI RECURSIONS are calculated on a per point basis and so not affected by "ARay SamplesWork".`
 ![alt text](https://github.com/alexnardini/SOPGI/blob/master/img/SOPGI_samples.jpg)